Scorocode/scorocode-docs-en/docs/Java/Storehouse.md

 In this code we create a `Query` object sample without setting any parameters (i.e. we choose the first 100 documents from this collection) and then we get the documents from our collection with the `findDocument` method.

 In case we were successful in finding the documents, we install the adapter.
-Otherwise we transmit the error message.
+Otherwise, we transmit the error message.

 Let's also add the icons we need in the `ActionBar` Activity.
 For this, we will create the `main_activity_menu` layout file and add the following xml code: